dayseanm04/Hospital-Network-Design-Project/implementation-tasks/02-Routing/01-OSPF-Configuration/05-Configure-Primary-and-Secondary-Default-Routes-on-Edge-Routers.md

-# 🌐 Configure Primary and Secondary Default Routes on Edge Routers
+# 🌐 Configure Default Routes on Hospital Edge Routers

 ## 📌 Overview
 In this task, I will configure **primary and secondary default routes** on the Hospital **Edge Routers** to  **ISP1**.